Antiz96/arch-update/README.md

 ### OPTIONS

-If no option is passed, perform the main update function: Check for available updates and print the list of packages available for update, then ask for the user's confirmation to proceed with the installation (`pacman -Syu`).
+If no option is passed, perform the main update function: Check for updates and print the list of packages available for update, then ask for the user's confirmation to proceed with the installation (`pacman -Syu`).
 It also supports AUR package updates if [yay](https://aur.archlinux.org/packages/yay) or [paru](https://aur.archlinux.org/packages/paru) is installed.
+Before performing the updates, it offers to print the latest Arch Linux news to the user.
-Once the update has been successfully performed, check for pacnew/pacsave files and, if there are, offers to launch `pacdiff` to process them.
+Once the update has been successfully performed, it checks for pacnew/pacsave files and, if there are, it offers to launch `pacdiff` to process them.
 The update function is launched when you click on the (.desktop) icon.

 #### -c, --check